SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 <img src="{{site.url}}/static/img/compilers/grammar_two_operand_complete_automaton.png" class="rounded mx-auto d-block" />

-Let us try to recognise the string `number + number` using the above automaton and a stack.
+Let us try to parse "number + number" using the above automaton and a stack.
 We represent the stack contents by writing down the elements of the stack seperated by commas such that the top of the stack is on the right.
 Initially, the stack consists of the start state of the automaton.

 <div>